jstiff/notes_from_learning/Languages/Rust/language_basics.md

 - tuples are usually implemented behind the scenes.
 We don't see them directly...usually used as intermidiate placeholders.
 They're used for function return values.
 So you can also desructure tuples...
   - let's say you have a function that returns three values... let (x,y,z) = function_example();

+## Const vs Let

+- Compilier will make a copy of the 'Const' value wherever it is used and 'Let' value is placed on the stack inside the stack frame.
+It can optimize for 'Const' at compile time...const takes an 'assignment binding'.
+- const is not for variables; it's for constant values which may not be stored anywhere; they're effectively an alias for a literal value.
+- The type of a constant **must** be declared, whereas the type of a variable may be declared.
+- A const does not represent a memory location but a value. const values are directly inlined at usage location
+- Constants can only be set to a constant expression, not to the result of a function call or anything that could only be determined at runtime.
+- constants may not be of a type that requires allocation on the heap, since they’re not known at compile time
+- The naming convention for const is SCREAMING_SNAKE_CASE.
+  The naming convention for let is snake_case.

+- Let values represent a memory location.
+Immutability for let binding is a compiler enforced thing can be changed with mut modifier.
+It is runtime construct.
+Always locally scopped.
+Their types can be inferred by the compiler.
+- Non-mut let declares an actual variable which is created at runtime, can be moved (and no longer accessible), and even have interior mutability (if it contains Cell members, for example)

+## Result and Option

+- These are both very helpful 'enums'
+  - **Result** provides you as a library writer....the opportunity to be informed that something went wrong that can probobly be recovered from.
+It at least gives you the opportunity to recover before BLOWING UP!
+In i/o...almost every method will return a 'Result'.
+A wrapper around that provides an 'Ok' with the value and 'Error' that will be a custom error handling.
+Nearly all i/o will return something...even if it fails.
+I think the .unwrap()...will 'cascade up' the call stack to point of failure and let you handle it....(???)
+  - **Options** are simular, but different.
+An 'optional' parameter for a function is something that may or may not be **present**, but that is different that something being **wrong**.